Inventory Obsolescence: It Can Get Complicated

 But applying simple uniform logic to obsolescence won’t always work if an item doesn’t lose value at a constant rate.
 The value of perishable items like pharmaceuticals or fresh foods can deteriorate more rapidly as they approach their “use by” date.
 A long-tail item—say, a specialized electronic component—may lose value in a manner specifically impacted by newer versions planned for release.

-Tricolor Auto Group is an example of a company with unique obsolescence patterns and a need to minimize obsolescence costs.
+Tricolor Auto Group is an example of a company with unique obsolescence patterns and a need to understand how to model inventory obsolescence in order to minimize obsolescence costs.
 The firm operates 17 automobile dealerships across Texas and Oklahoma with a mission that includes providing better financial terms than its competitors

 Automobiles depreciate in value over time, and a combination of debt and equity financing means that Tricolor’s interest rates and costs grow the longer cars are held in inventory.
 Also, while a used car is reconditioned according to the needs of the make and model, the interest rate on the reconditioning cost does not accelerate at the same rate as the original cost of the car.